Three Wishes for Cinderella (1973 film)

-It was directed by Václav Vorlíček in co-production between DEFA-Studio für Spielfilme and Barrandov Studios.
-The story was based on a fairy tale written by Božena Němcová (a Bohemian variation of the classic Cinderella fairytale).

-The film had its international premiere in East Berlin in 1973 and is still today a popular Christmas holiday film in many European countries.
+It was directed by Václav Vorlíček in a co-production between DEFA-Studio für Spielfilme and Barrandov Studios.
+The story was based on the fairy tale O Popelce written by Božena Němcová (a Bohemian variation of the classic Cinderella fairytale).
+It still remains a popular Christmas holiday film in many European countries.

 Plot

 Cinderella's stepmother has the village in a frenzy preparing for the arrival of the king and queen, who will be stopping en route to their nearby castle.
 Cinderella takes the blame for a kitchen boy's accident, prompting her stepmother to berate her as well as her late father.
-The angered Cinderella snaps back at her, for which she is punished by having to separate lentils and ashes mixed together in a bucket.
+Enraged, Cinderella snaps back at her, and is subsequently punished by having to separate lentils and ashes mixed together in a bucket.
 As she settles down to work, her friends, a flock of white doves, come in to separate the mixture for her.
-Freed of her punishment, Cinderella visits the stable to see her white horse, which she used to ride in the forest with her father as they hunted with crossbows.
-A lookout cries that the royal party approaches and everyone gathers to greet them, except Cinderella, who is forbidden to attend as the Stepmother wants to showcase her own less attractive daughter, Dora, since the Prince is expected to marry soon.
+Freed of her punishment, Cinderella visits the stable to see her white horse, which she used to ride in the forest with her father while hunting.
+As the royal party approaches, everyone gathers to greet them, except Cinderella, who is forbidden to attend as the Stepmother wants to showcase her own less attractive daughter, Dora, since the Prince is expected to marry soon.

-Cinderella uses the distraction to slip away with her horse, visit her pet owl and enjoy the wintry forest.
-Her ride is cut short as she happens upon the Prince and his companions, Vítek and Kamil, hunting in the forest.
+Cinderella uses the distraction to slip away with her horse, visit her pet owl, and enjoy the wintry forest.
+However, her ride is cut short as she happens upon the Prince and his companions, Vítek and Kamil, hunting there.
 They spot a doe struggling in the snow, but the Prince's crossbow shot is foiled by a snowball thrown by Cinderella.
-They give chase and finally catch up with her, laughing at her as an impudent child.
-She insults the prince, escapes and mounts the prince's horse, Dapples.
+They give chase and catch up with her, laughing at her as an impudent child.
+She insults the prince, escapes, and mounts his horse, Dapples.
 They chase her with renewed urgency since Dapples has a reputation of being unmanageable.
 To their surprise, she rides him easily before transferring to her own horse and sending Dapples back to the Prince.

 The Stepmother uses the royal visit to wrangle an invitation to the ball from the King, who reluctantly offers it out of politeness.
-On their way to the castle, they're joined by the Prince's party.
+En route to the castle, they are joined by the Prince's party.
 The King, annoyed by his son's youthful irresponsibility, says the Prince must get married.